maltreanungkur/Demo/content/teaching/UDGRP/_index.md

 {{< katex >}}

 {{< lead >}}
 <div style="text-align: justify">Welcome to the Undergraduate Directed Group Reading Program (UDGRP) 2024!
 This year, we will explore Geometric Group Theory (GGT).

-In the initial lectures, we’ll review basic group theory concepts and provide problem sets periodically.
-Please make a sincere effort to solve them, as this practice will prove invaluable in the long run.
-If you have any doubts, feel free to reach out to any of the instructors—we’re here to help!
+In the initial lectures, we’ll review basic concepts in group theory and provide problem sets periodically.
+Please make a sincere effort to solve them, as this will prove invaluable in the long run.
+If you have any doubts, feel free to reach out to any of the instructors; we’re here to help!

-To make things more engaging, we’ll introduce a "Chocolate Problem" at the end of each class.
-Anyone who provides a meaningful attempt—be it partial, intuitive, or without a rigorous proof—will be rewarded with chocolates!
-(Sadly, we can’t hand out Fields Medals, but hey, chocolates are a good start, right?)
+To make things more engaging, we’ll introduce a “Chocolate Problem” at the end of each class.
+Anyone who gives an honest attempt (partial or even incomplete) will be rewarded with chocolates!

 Our goal with this approach is to encourage you to engage with the material actively.
-Mathematics is a discipline where simply knowing the theory isn’t enough—you must learn how to apply it effectively.
-And the best way to do so?
-Solve as many problems as possible!
+To me, mathematics is a subject where simply knowing the theory isn't enough.
+One must learn how to apply it effectively, and the best way to do so is to solve as many problems as possible.

-You’ll find all the lecture notes and problem sets on this website.
-If you miss a lecture, don’t worry—we’ll keep everything updated here so you can catch up.
+You’ll find recorded lectures, notes, and problem sets on this website.
+If you miss a lecture, don’t worry, we’ll keep everything updated here so that you can catch up.
 </div>
 {{</ lead >}}